13 Best Books on Emotional Intelligence

 Primal Leadership by Daniel Goleman, Richard Boyatzis, and Annie McKee

-This book underscores the extreme importance of emotionally intelligent leadership.
+This book underscores the extreme importance of emotional intelligence in leadership.
 It draws from decades of research showing that great leaders have something called “resonance.”
 Resonance is the ability to drive emotions in a positive direction to get results, as well as using different leadership styles as required by each situation they encounter.

 This book redefines the expectations of successful leadership to not only be skilled and smart, but to use emotional intelligence competencies like self-awareness and empathy to get the job done.

 Author Annie McKee also wrote a helpful quiz for the Harvard Business Review to determine if you lead with emotional intelligence.
-After you’re done reading, jump into some of the best Dear Media podcasts on leadership including Work Party, The Dream Bigger Podcast, and The Career Contessa
+After you’re done reading, jump into some of the best Dear Media podcasts on leadership!
+These babies are packed full of skills that will lead you to leadership road of success.

 The Power of Emotions at Work by Karla McLaren